Mathnerd314/stroscot/docs/Verification.rst

 In practice, we can't check deep properties on 200KLOC, but we can affordably verify them on 2KLOC.
 And then properties can be "shallow" and not result in a state space explosion.

+Model checking requires annotations only for marking the specific states that should be unreachable.
+A model checker rejects a program by providing a program trace counterexample.
+The counterexample can then be fed into a debugger to determine what changes to make to the program.

 model checkers:
 [CBMC](https://www.cprover.org/cbmc/)